ardhendugarai/git-cheat-sheet/README.md

 # Why?
-> This is a collection of Android Apps which are open source.
+> This is a collection of Git commands.
-> I believe that we can find something interesting and gain helpful skills from an open source app.
+> I believe that we can find something interesting and learn somthing.
 > This idea comes from [this project](https://github.com/github/training-kit/blob/master/downloads/github-git-cheat-sheet.md)